-NIST develops reference materials for cancer biomarkers.
-The reference materials can be used to improve measurements for the measurement assurance of assays used in basic research and for clinical measurements.
+NIST develops reference materials for cancer biomarkers that can be used to improve measurements for the measurement assurance of assays used in basic research and for clinical measurements.
 The reference materials are developed in consultation with cancer experts from industry, academic, and government laboratories.
-We have developed a NIST standard reference material (SRM) for Human Epidermal Growth Factor Receptor 2 (HER2).
-The gene for HER2 is frequently amplified in breast cancer.
+We have developed a Standard Reference Material (SRM) for Human Epidermal Growth Factor Receptor 2 (HER2), a gene that is frequently amplified in breast cancer.
 The standard consists of purified genomic DNA from five breast cancer cell lines with different amounts of HER2 gene amplification.
 This reference material is available from NIST as SRM 2373.

 Biomarker Reference Laboratory

 NIST supports the National Cancer Institute (NCI) Early Detection Research Network (EDRN) as a Biomarker Reference Laboratory by efficiently validating the measurement of potential biomarkers.
 By increasing the quality of the data produced at each of the stages in the biomarker discovery and validation processes, NIST and the EDRN are working to reduce both the time and resources expended in developing successful biomarkers.
 NIST analyzes the measurements of specific biomarkers, as identified by the EDRN discovery labs, and identifies critical areas where improvements will significantly impact the overall quality of the biomarker measurement.

 2. Assay Evaluation of Mitochondrial DNA (mtDNA) Cancer Biomarkers in Urine